dottjt/plastic/chapters/04-depression.md

 ### Mother's Text/Decides to smoke weed

 I receive a text from my mother.
 Oh, for fuck's sake, will she just leave me alone already?
 In a lot of ways, my overwhelming hatred for my mother was nothing more than a state of mind which my brain had been trained to default to.
 Like when a child sighs at the thought of doing homework, I simply wanted to use her face as a rake to comfort the rocks in my patio.
 Thankfully, these particular rocks have been known to contain abundant feng-shui, a detail I'm sure her face would delight.
 I pick myself up from my bed and make my way to the bathroom, poking the skin of my naked body in the shape of a pea.
 Gasping in front of the mirror.
 Short of breath.
 Hopelessly suffocating in what little I knew about myself.
 Faltering it's signal in overlapping patterns.
 Perhaps my body was attempting to physically cry.
 To express how little it wanted to live.
 Perhaps I'd simply feel better after a wake n' bake.
 Yeah.
 That's what I needed.
-It was time to degrade.
+A universal craving without a suitable name.
+The textile of green.

 ## Scene 1 END